captainrobbo/wikijstest/test-plan.md

 Authentication:
 * can we create users? *yes - https://wiki.opentrack.run/admin/users Click top right button - Create / Authorize / Users.
 Also, we could programmatically access the Mongo DB to create/sync them with, say, users in a specific group*
 * can we allow login through Facebook etc?
 Yes, https://wiki.opentrack.run/admin/users Do the above and click select facebook from the list
-* can we authenticate through extra external systems?
-Microsoft, google, Slack, Github and Facebook
+* can we authenticate through extra external systems? *Seems to support Microsoft, google, Slack, Github and Facebook etc.  we will need to register an app and add a suitable client id and secret for each of them to turn them on, though*

 Authorisation:
 * can we restrict access (view and edit) to specific subdirectories for specific groups of users? *Yes, easy - you can define access for the Guest user to deny everything under a URL> .
 Example:  [Staff Directory](staff/home)*